meugenom/cloudydesk/README.md

 - Modal windows that can be triggered from taskbar icons, providing options to close, maximize, minimize, move, and resize windowed applications.
 You can also switch between active windowed apps with a single click, even when other windowed apps are open.
 Resizing can be done using the bottom-left icon.
 - The app terminal allows you to input commands such as "help," "ls," "whoami," and "uname."
 Other commands are currently being developed.
 - The app finder displays a list of files organized by directories, which are automatically added when creating a new account.
 It's possible to drag and drop files from desktop to directories to save on backend.
-- The app settings provides to choose current thema from space, ocean, moon, among themes.
+- The app settings provides to choose current thema from space, ocean, moon, among solar system themes.
 By default is space thema.
 - The app editor provides a simple text editor interface without the option to save files.
 - The app camera allows you to connect your webcam and view yourself.
 - Context-menu functionality, left-clicking, including the ability to upload files to the server.
 The file can be saved based on the context of where you selected the menu - either in the finder or on the desktop.
 Other options in progress.